-Executive Director, TJ Ryan Foundation
+Executive Director and Chair, TJ Ryan Foundation

 Dr Mary Crawford was a high school teacher for 20 years during which time she taught in Australia, UK and Cyprus.
 In 1987 she was elected to the House of Representatives as the MP for Forde and remained there as a member of the government until 1996.
 During her time in the Australian Parliament she led the Crawford Committee which developed and implemented a National Policy on Child Care and established the Child Care Accreditation Council.
 She was instrumental in ensuring child care centres became part of tertiary institutions in Australia on University and TAFE campuses.